Jasmine B. Ulmer

 - B.A., English and Classical Studies, University of Florida, 2004

-Jasmine B. Ulmer (Ph.D., University of Florida) is an assistant professor in the College of Education at Wayne State University in Detroit.
-She teaches and directs the doctoral track in qualitative inquiry.
-Her current research develops place-based methodologies and pedagogies.
-In so doing, her work operates at the intersection of visual anthropology, gender and women's studies, and qualitative methodologies.
-An ongoing project, for example, connects images and writing with everyday life; this is situated within the broader goal of exploring the ecologies in which students live and learn.
-She frequently draws from critical and post-critical theories in her inquiries, which aim to foster a more inclusive and peaceful world.
+Jasmine B. Ulmer (Ph.D., University of Florida) is an assistant professor at Wayne State University in Detroit.
+Within the College of Education, she teaches and directs the doctoral track in qualitative inquiry.
+Her current research develops inclusive inquiry methodologies and pedagogies.
+She locates her work at the intersection of visual anthropology, gender and women's studies, and education.
+An ongoing project, for example, connects images and writing with everyday life; this is situated within the broader goal of exploring the ecological settings in which students live and learn.
+She takes a particular interest in critical disability studies in this work, which aims to foster a more diverse, inclusive, and peaceful world.

 Qualitative research methodology